 Amanda Vaughn is a Licensed Marriage and Family Therapist in Providence, Rhode Island.
 She has particular specialization in infertility concerns, postpartum depression, and perinatal mental health.
 She also sees teenagers through adults for anxiety, depression, and life transitions.
 She is an interactive therapist who collaborates with clients and offers direct feedback when appropriate to help achieve their goals.

 Amanda creates a safe space in her practice for new and expecting parents to achieve wellbeing.
 She guides clients through the physical and emotional challenges that come along with fertility/infertility, IVF, and perinatal mood changes, and helps them access support systems to create an achievable plan for self-care and support.
+Amanda also has experience working with same sex couples in navigating their journey to parenthood.
 She believes in providing a place for parents at any stage to process their emotions to ease the transition to parenthood.

 Amanda received her Master of Science in Marriage and Family Therapy from The Family Institute at Northwestern University along with extensive clinical training at The Family Institute’s Bette D. Harris Family and Child Clinic.
 She is trained in individual, couples, and family therapy.
 Amanda has also received post-graduate training in Child Parent Psychotherapy, as well as in the assessment and treatment of perinatal mood disorders.

 Infertility - Experience working with infertility, pregnancy loss, perinatal psychology (mental health issues while pregnant), and peripartum / postpartum depression

 Peripartum mental health - Anxiety, depression, and relationship concerns specific to childbearing women and their families; Navigating complex emotions and the transition to parenthood during pregnancy and the postpartum period